Enhancement of particle creation in nonlinear resonant cavities: Loop corrections

-Now, let us turn on a quartic interaction, i.e., consider the following nonlinear generalization of the free model~\eqref{eq:free}: \beq \left( \pd_t^2 - \pd_x^2 \right) \phi(t,x) = -\lambda \phi^3(t,x). \eeq In nonstationary situations, interactions lead to two separate effects~\cite{Akhmedov:review}.
+In nonstationary situations, interactions lead to two separate effects~\cite{Akhmedov:review}.
 On one hand, they affect the particle production during the period of nonstationarity ($0 < t < T$ in the model~\eqref{eq:LR}), i.e., generate non-trivial loop corrections to the initial quantum averages $n_{pq}^\tin$ and $\kappa_{pq}^\tin$.
 On the other hand, interactions force the system to thermalize in the asymptotically static regions (at least, in dimensions higher than two).
 In this paper, we are interested in the particle production during the mirror's motion, so we consider the initial vacuum state and assume that the coupling constant $\lambda$ is adiabatically turned on after $t = t_0 < 0$ and abruptly turned off after $t = T$.
 In other words, we estimate the corrections to $n_{pq}^\tout$ and $\kappa_{pq}^\tout$ in the interacting theory by the moment $t = T$.
 The further evolution of these quantum averages, which, we believe, describes the thermalization of the system, will be studied elsewhere.

 In general, loop corrections to $n_{pq}^\tin$ and $\kappa_{pq}^\tin$ are conveniently calculated in the Schwinger-Keldysh diagram technique~\cite{Schwinger, Keldysh, Kamenev, Rammer, Landau:vol10, Arseev}.
 In the particular model~\eqref{eq:quartic}, this technique contains two interaction vertices: \beq -i \lambda \int_{t_0}^T dt \int_{L(t)}^{R(t)} \!\!dx \, \phi_{cl}^3 \phi_q, \quad -i \frac{\lambda}{4} \int_{t_0}^T dt \int_{L(t)}^{R(t)} \!\!dx \, \phi_{cl} \phi_q^3, \eeq and three propagators: \beq \eeq where angle brackets denote the averaging w.r.t. some initial state, and $\phi_{cl}$ and $\phi_q$ correspond to the classical and quantum components of the field following the notations of the Schwinger-Keldysh technique.
 At the tree level, retarded and advanced propagators characterize the particle spectrum and do not depend on the initial state: \beq i G_{12}^\mathrm{R,free} = i G_{21}^\mathrm{A,free} = \theta(t_1 - t_2) \sum_n \left( f_{1,n}^\tin f_{2,n}^{\tin*} - \hc \right), \eeq where we introduce the short notation $f_{a,n}^\tin = f_n^\tin(t_a, x_a)$.
 On the contrary, the tree-level Keldysh propagator is determined by initial quantum averages of interest to us: \beq i G_{12}^\mathrm{K,free} \!=\! \sum_{p,q} \!\left[ \!\left(\frac{\delta_{pq}}{2} + n_{pq}^\tin \right)\! f_{1,p}^\tin f_{2,q}^{\tin*} + \kappa_{pq}^\tin f_{1,p}^\tin f_{2,q}^\tin + \hc \right]\!. \eeq Furthermore, propagators approximately preserve the form~\eqref{eq:free-R},~\eqref{eq:free-K} if both their points are taken to the future infinity while the difference is kept finite~\cite{Akhmedov:review, Berges, Kamenev}: \beq \frac{t_1 + t_2}{2} \gg \frac{1}{\lambda \Lambda} \quad \text{and} \quad \frac{t_1 + t_2}{2} \gg |t_1 - t_2|. \eeq This property allows us to extract the corrected quantum averages in the interacting theory from the exact Keldysh propagator in the limit in question.